 Residence and Official Station

 Transportation costs between home and official station are a personal obligation of the employee.
 If a traveler's official residence is not located within the limits of his/her official station, travel expense reimbursement is allowed from official station or official residence, whichever is less.
 See 95.01 for definitions of official station and official residence.

-When transportation on a scheduled airline is available, the lesser of tourist-class air fare or the current state contract air fare is the maximum amount which is reimbursed regardless of the mode of transportation actually used.
-(Contact a Department of Enterprise Services (DES)-approved travel agency for current state contract air rates.)
+When transportation on a scheduled airline is available, tourist-class air fare is the maximum amount that is reimbursed regardless of the mode of transportation actually used.

 A traveler may elect to use a slower means of transportation instead of an available scheduled airline.
 In such a case, reimbursement for additional food and lodging expenses is not allowed.
 The difference in travel time between that spent on tourist air travel and the slower mode of transportation must be accounted for by leave status, e.g., annual leave.

 Exceptions to this maximum allowance may be permitted under the following circumstances: